chrisbroski/utipem/README.md

 It also takes one movement turn to stand from lying or sitting on the ground.

-Moving or attempting a skill that targets another while engaged grants the engaged character one free skill attempt targetting you.
+Moving or attempting a skill that targets another while engaged grants the engaged character one free skill attempt targeting you.

 ## Combat